KEERTHIK-D-U/GDG-MITRA-Solution/README.md

-# Firebase Studio
+# Mitra

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is the repository for the Mitra community platform.

 ## ❗️ Important: Environment Variables Setup